belgianmobileid/doc/index.md

 # Welcome

-itsme® API allows partners to use verified identities for authentication and authorization on web desktop, mobile web or mobile applications.
+We’re here to help you get your business set up with one of our services, and allow you or your business to use verified identities for authentication and authorization on web desktop, mobile web or mobile applications.

+For a more detailed, in-depth explanation of each service, please read through the appropriate developer documents.

-# Services
+# Services and integration APIs

 <div class="services">
   <div class="service">
     <h2>Authentication</h2>
-    <p class="description">This Service enables your users/customers to log in securely to your application (on web, tablet or mobile).</p>
+    <p class="description">This Service enables your users/customers to log in securely to your application.</p>
     <div class="docLinks">
-      <a href="authentication">Direct integration with itsme&reg;</a>
+      <a href="authentication">Direct integration API</a>
-      <a href="azureB2C">Integration through Azure B2C</a>
+      <a href="azureB2C">Azure B2C API</a>
     </div>
     <img src="assets/login.svg" />
   </div>